Claudia Hollingsworth

-Claudia Hollingsworth (born 12 April 2005) is an Australian athlete.
-In 2022, she became the Oceanic champion in the 1500 metres at 17 years old.
-In 2024, she became Australian champion and national under-20 record holder over 800 metres.
-At Paris 2024, she made her Olympic debut in the women’s 800m.
+Claudia Hollingsworth (/ˈklaʊdiːə/ KLOW-dee-ə; born 12 April 2005) is an Australian athlete.
+In 2022, she became the Oceanic champion in the 1500 metres as a 17-year-old.
+In 2024, she became Australian champion and national under-20 record holder over 800 metres and was the silver medalist at the 2024 World U20 Championships.
+She represented Australia at the 2024 Olympic Games and 2025 World Athletics Championships, setting a senior Oceania record for the 800 metres in 2025.
+The following year, she also became Australian champion over 1500 m and 3000 metres and won the bronze medal in the mile run at the 2026 Commonwealth Games.

 Early life

 Hollingsworth was a student at Mentone Grammar and was a keen Australian rules football player, playing for the East Brighton Vampires and the Sandringham Dragons, and considered a future application to the AFL Women's draft process before deciding to focus on track and field athletics.
 Hollingsworth is coached by four-time Olympian and former world 5000m bronze medallist Craig Mottram.